 The above command simply displays the files in the current directory and the permissions

 Let’s suppose the attacker passes the following command

 - “rf” makes the rm command run in a recursive mode.
 Deleting all the folders and files

 - “/” instructs the command to start deleting files from the root directory

 The attack URL would look something like this

 - Linux is a popular operating system for servers, desktops, tablets and mobile devices.

-- Basic and networking commands are valuable to Linux hackers.
+- Basic and networking hacking commands in Ubuntu are valuable to Linux hackers.